JanakiGanesh/Image-Processing-using-Deep-Learing/README.md

 The dataset used in this project is the Chest X_Ray Images(Pneumonia) from kaggle.
 It consists of training data,testing data and validation data.
 Training data consist of 5216 images, test data consist of 624 images and validation data consist of 16 images.

+The source of the data can be found in the following link (https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)

 ## Approach